Center for Risk and Reliability

 Maryland Energy Innovation Institute

-Katrina Groth is an Assistant Professor in Mechanical Engineering at the University of Maryland.
+Katrina Groth is an Associate Professor in Mechanical Engineering at the University of Maryland.
 Dr. Groth is the associate director for research for UMD's Center for Risk and Reliability and the director of the Systems Risk and Reliability Analysis lab (SyRRA).
 Groth’s research focuses on engineering safer systems through models and computational methods for risk analysis of complex engineering systems.
 Her research blends model-based thinking with computational, data-driven methods, drawing from reliability engineering, probability theory, causal modeling, Bayesian statistics, machine learning and engineering science.
 She is a recognized expert in hydrogen safety, probabilistic / quantitative risk assessment and human reliability analysis.
 Groth’s research has enhanced system safety, U.S. regulations and policy, and international codes and standards for applications including hydrogen fueling stations, natural gas and fuel cell vehicles, oil and natural gas pipelines, commercial aviation, and nuclear power.

 Prior to joining UMD, she served as Principal R&D Engineer at Sandia National Laboratories, where she led multiple projects in probabilistic risk assessment, human reliability analysis and hydrogen safety, codes, and standards.
 Groth developed HyRAM (hyram.sandia.gov), a risk assessment and consequence analysis framework for hydrogen infrastructure, designed to put the state-of-the-art in hydrogen safety science into the hands of codes and standards developers.
 HyRAM integrates analytical models, experimental data, historical data, simulations, and techniques from risk assessment, fire science, and fluid dynamics.
 HyRAM was a critical tool in enabling harmonization of requirements beween the United States and international safety standards for hydrogen fueling stations (NFPA 2 and ISO 19880-1) and continues to be used today in the development of safe hydrogen technologues.